 Myth 10: State Professional Licensing Boards and Professional Registrations Will Only Accept Regionally Accredited Degrees.

-In many states this is true, however, there are exemptions from this requirement in some cases, and those with foreign and non-accredited degrees may only be required to obtain an educational evaluation from organizations like NAHE in Washington DC to satisfy the state requirements.
+In many states this is true, however, there are exemptions from this requirement in some cases, and those with foreign and non-accredited degrees may only be required to obtain an educational evaluation from organizations like NAHED in Washington DC to satisfy the state requirements.
 Contact your state licensing board to get their exact requirements before enrolling in any degree program.

 Myth 11: Any accreditation not recognized by the US Department of Education is useless.